Bohr Model of Atomic Structure

 So go through these electrical topics and get required knowledge for professional applications in electrical technology as well as for educational purposes.
 This is an absolutely free, open and online electrical power transmission and distribution reference cum guide book.

-Electrical power systems includes power generation, electrical power transmission & distribution, control & protection, electrical switchgear, power transformers, control & protection relays, transmission & distribution substations, and all switch yard equipment.
+Electrical power systems includes power generation, electrical power transmission & distribution, control & power system protection, electrical switchgear, power transformers, control & protection relays, transmission & distribution substations, and all switch yard equipment.
 All the very basic electrical engineering theories related to this field of technology are also included in this study site.This site is continually improving and in the near future we will add many other functionalities to this website to make it a complete solution for electrical technology.
 Please give your suggestions to help make the site better.
 This is a complete reference of electrical engineering and technology.

 This site covers many important topics related to different parts of power system engineering, like, basic electrical, electrical power transformer, electrical switchgear, power system protection, electrical power transmission system etc. The site provides many video presentations for different electrical theories to make your electrical engineering study more easy and understandable.
 In few words, it can be said that this site covers almost all topics related to electrical power system engineering and technology.